mosip/commons/kernel/kernel-otpmanager-service/README.md

-# Kernel Otpmanager Service
+# Kernel Otp Manager Service

 ## Overview
-This api provides funtions related to Notification sending using different plateforms in MOSIP.
-This Implementation includes implementation for SMS and Email.
+This service provides funtions to generate and validate OTP.